 Dry eye occurs when tears aren’t able to provide adequate moisture.
 To be more specific, it is a collection of symptoms caused by an imbalance in the quantity or quality of lubrication tears.
 These symptoms can include dry, red, gritty, and even watery eyes.

+Many of those with this condition are generally uncomfortable with their contact lenses.
+Proper treatment can make a considerable difference in contact lens comfort and length of wear.
 There are several therapies available to treat dry eye.
-These can include simple over the counter drops, various eyelid therapies to help promote lid oil, special drops to increase mucous production, prescription drops or even occlusion of lid drainage to prevent drainage of good tears.
+These can include simple over the counter drops, various eyelid therapies to help promote lid oil, special drops to increase mucous production, prescription drops, or even occlusion of lid drainage to prevent drainage of good tears.

 If you are experiencing any of the symptoms above, schedule an appointment today.
 Early detection and prevention is key to proper eye health.